R0mb0/Custom_Windows_ISO_from_Reference_PC/Guide.md

 ## 3. Prepare the target PC 🖥️

 1. Turn off the target PC (if it is on)
 2. Connect both USB sticks 💾💾
 3. Turn on the PC and enter the BIOS ⚙️
 4. Set the first USB stick as the boot device
    - At the end of the guide, it may be necessary to set **Windows Boot Manager** as the default boot option 🔁

 ---

 ## 4. Steps inside the Windows installer 🪟

 1. Press `Shift + F10` to open **Command Prompt (cmd)** ⌨️
-2. Type `diskpart` and press `Enter` to open the partition tool
+2. Type `diskpart` and press `Enter` to open the partition tool.
 3. Inside `diskpart`, type `list vol` and press `Enter` to list all storage volumes 💽
 4. Write down the output (for example on the sheet of paper) for the next steps 📝
-5. Exit `diskpart` by typing `exit` and pressing `Enter`
+5. Exit `diskpart` by typing `exit` and pressing `Enter`.
 6. Now type the following command (all on one line), customizing the values in angle brackets `<...>`:

    ```cmd